vojtechmares/github-actions-training/README.md

       echo "Nginx available on 127.0.0.1:${{ job.services.nginx.ports['80'] }}"
 ```

+## Environments

+GitHub offers environments.
+Environments support environment-specific environment variables and secrets (mentioned before at [Environment variables](#environment-variables) and [Secrets](#secrets)).

+Environment also provides a UI element on repository's homepage (right sidebar, _Deployments_. _Deployments_ belong to environments).

+Environments are often integrated with third-party services such as Vercel or Cloudflare Pages, to show a deployment status.

 ## Reusable workflows

 You do not have to repeat yourself for every case, you can build reusable workflows, that can be trigger as jobs in other workflows.